 Watch a Video about Nitrate Testing in Crow Wing County (similar services available in many other counties)

-The MDA no longer hosts nitrate testing clinics, instead the MDA provides the necessary equipment to local partners who can provide free water testing at the local office or locally organized events.
+At this time the MDA does not host nitrate testing clinics, instead the MDA provides the necessary equipment to local partners who can provide free water testing at the local office or locally organized events.
 The local partner is responsible for their own personnel to run the clinic and recording the nitrate analysis results.

 Kimberly Kaiser, Hydrologist 2